Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Open-Loop Prediction Regions for Multiple Uncontrollable Agents

 To solve Problem \ref{prob}, we use trajectory predictions and compute probabilistic prediction regions for each uncontrollable agent that are valid over multiple time steps.
-Specifically, we construct two different prediction regions for open-loop and closed-loop control synthesis.
-Recall that $Y_{\tau,i}$ denotes the random state of agent $i$ at time $\tau$, and let $\hat{Y}_{\tau|k,i}$ denote the prediction of $Y_{\tau,i}$ made at time $k$.
+Recall that $Y_{\tau,i}$ denotes the random state of agent $i$ at time $\tau$, and let $\hat{Y}_{\tau|0,i}$ denote the prediction of $Y_{\tau,i}$ made at time $k=0$.